avadhesh-kubematics/customer-service-springboot/README.md

 docker ps
 ```

 - Clone this repo and open in your favorite IDE.
-Then update the [application.yml](application.yml) with the postgres password.
+Then update the [application.yml](/src/main/resources/application.yml) with the postgres password.

-- To start the application open [CustomerServiceApplication.java](CustomerServiceApplication.java) and in your IDE start run the application.
+- To start the application open [CustomerApplication.java](/src/main/java/com/service/customer/CustomerApplication.java) and in your IDE start run the application.

 - If you wish to start the application from CLI run below command: